altercation/storage-gen/README.md

 size (assuming and exact match of label or size).
 If using code to match an existing partition, either the sgdisk short code or the long code version of it may be used.
 Run __initializeRulesets --listcodes to list all codes.

-`--noclobber `

-Prevents changes to the item that matches the devpath specified.
-For instance, if --noclobber is set on a drive entry, and the path of the drive is identified as /dev/sda, then no changes will be made to /dev/sda or any child elements of /dev/sda.

 `--replace `